sumeetpalsingh/sumeetpalsingh.github.io/_pages/meetings.md

 [1]:{{ site.url }}/images/singleCellMeetup_19Dec.jpg

+## Speakers

+We are looking for two volunteers to give a 20 min talk on any aspect of their single-cell sequencing project.
+This could include any part of the pipeline (sample preparation, library generation and sequencing, bioinformatics analysis), or even a biological question that might be queried by single-cell tools.

+**Presentations are restricted to PhD students and Post-docs!
+Use this opportunity to get helpful feedback on your project.**

 #### 10x Genomics Grant Program

 10x Genomics is kindly sponsering a **_Grant Program_**, with the aim of generating pilot data for grant application for 10x Genomics users and non-users.
 The grant program involves and **_Abstract competition_**.
 The prizes are as follows: